xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 * script src is fontawesome.com: Icons can be used in pages by referencing Font Awesome's icon library.

-* script src="js/questions.js" defer and script src="js/quizApp.js" defer are two asynchronously loaded external JavaScript files.
+* script src is js/questions.js defer and js/quizApp.js defer are two asynchronously loaded external JavaScript files.
 The first one contain questions and answers Data, the second contain the main logic and interactive behavior of Quiz App.

 ```